physar/spherov2-bb8-examples/README.md

         get_velocity()['y'] is the forward (+) or back (-) velocity, in centimeters per second.

-**get_acceleration**:
+**get_acceleration**: Provides motion acceleration data along a given axis measured by the Accelerometer, in g's, where g =
-        """Provides motion acceleration data along a given axis measured by the Accelerometer, in g's, where g = 9.80665 m/s^2.
+        9.80665 m/s^2.
 It returns a data dictonary, with three keys:

         get_acceleration()['x'] is the left-to-right acceleration, from -8 to 8 g's.